jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/queuedof.md

 3. If there is a stanby cycle and it is approved, it must be the queued funding cycle for the project.
 Otherwise get a reference to the funding cycle structure based on the yet-to-be-approved standby configuration.

     ```solidity
-    // If it exists, return it's funding cycle if it is approved
+    // If it exists, return its funding cycle if it is approved.
     if (_standbyFundingCycleConfiguration > 0) {
       fundingCycle = _getStructFor(_projectId, _standbyFundingCycleConfiguration);